ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-09-08-Reddit-Propaganda.md

 So, to summarise, we're seeing
 - ~60% of the content on /r/canada is to news articles, more than any other country
 - The majorty of this is conservative content, particularly in the form of doom-and-gloom articles.
-When writing this, I realised it may have been a more fair idea to focus on classifying sentiment (doom-and-gloom versus not) rather than political leaning, to keep it more fair.
-But as you can tell, I am rather liberal, and my bias definitely found its way in to the analysis.
+(Segue: When writing this, I realised it may have been a more fair idea to focus on classifying sentiment (doom-and-gloom versus not) rather than political leaning, to keep it more fair.
+But as you can tell, I am rather liberal, and my bias definitely found its way in to the analysis)
 - Even when content is left leaning, conservative comments spam the articles
 - Conservative content is getting heavily upvoted